How to tell if your fuel has gone bad

 One aspect that may be present in lower grade fuels is debris, which can sometimes end up clogging your system.
 This isn’t as common these days with most major gas stations selling fuel of relatively high quality but even if some gets past the fuel filter you may need to clean your engine to prevent wear on the injectors and fittings.

 Another issue affecting your fuel could be rust, either from the fuel production system or your storage containers.
 Using plastic containers negates this issue but if still using metal fuel containers give them a quick check if you’ve had them for a while.

 The most common major factor affecting fuel is temperature, as any fuel should always be stored in cool and dry environments.
-Diesel fuel can have its life span cut by as much as 6 to 12 months, if it the storage areas reaches more than 30 degrees Celsius.
+Diesel fuel can have its life span cut by as much as 6 to 12 months if the storage areas reach more than 30 degrees Celsius.

 Get your engine checked and cleaned at Diesel West Mechanical Services.